srikanthbalakrishna/AppointyBackendTest/README.md

   - `UserFunctions_test.go`: Basic Unit tests for all the utilities used
  ### `/posts`:
   - `createPost.go`: CreatePost(): accepts one post and inserts it into MongoDB
   - `getAllPostsByUserId.go`:
          - GetAllPostsByUserId(): accepts user-id & page number and returns the corresponding documents page-wise
          - paginate(): code-snippet that returns the desired slice of the []posts array
   - `getPost.go`: GetPost(): accepts a post-id (string) and returns one document that matches the _id_
   - `postEntity.go`:  Defines struct Post and the page-capacity that is used for pagination
   - `PostFunctions_test.go`: Unit tests

-## Areas for improvement
+# Exploring Areas for improvement
 There are many portions of the application where i felt that i should have done a better job but could not, due to the time constraint as well as me simply being completely new to the GO syntax.

 1] **Password encryption**: I wanted to utilize _**salting**_ as well as hashing so that the passwords cannot be easily reverse engineered using brute force or rainbow table attacks